automated-bots/GitLab-Bot/README.md

 npm start
 ```

-The bot will listen on `localhost` on port `3013` by default.
-You can create a reverse proxy to map `localhost:3013` to a public URL via Nginx for example.
-Which also allows you to add HTTPS (TLS) on top of the connection.

 You can also change the port, by setting the `PORT` environment variable.

-Again, by default the bot will _ONLY_ listen on `localhost:3013`.
-It's adviced to run the bot behind a reverse proxy.
+It's adviced to run the bot behind a reverse proxy (eg. Nginx).

 ### Testing